mlc-ai/web-llm/README.md

   // and cache it in the browser cache
   // The chat will also load the model library from "/url/to/myllama3b.wasm",
-  // assuming that it is compatible to the model in myLlamaUrl. const engine = await webllm.CreateMLCEngine(
+  // assuming that it is compatible to the model in myLlamaUrl. const engine = await CreateMLCEngine(
     "MyLlama-3b-v1-q4f32_0",
     /*engineConfig=*/{ chatOpts: chatOpts, appConfig: appConfig }
   );